Forever-Hate/Hate_Music_Bot/README.md

     bufferDurationMs: 400 # The duration of the NAS buffer.
 Higher values fare better against longer GC pauses.
 Duration <= 0 to disable JDA-NAS.
 Minimum of 40ms, lower values may introduce pauses.
     frameBufferDurationMs: 5000 # How many milliseconds of audio to keep buffered
     opusEncodingQuality: 10 # Opus encoder quality.
 Valid values range from 0 to 10, where 10 is best quality but is the most expensive on the CPU.
-    resamplingQuality: HIGH # Quality of resampling operations.
+    resamplingQuality: LOW # Quality of resampling operations.
 Valid values are LOW, MEDIUM and HIGH, where HIGH uses the most CPU.
     trackStuckThresholdMs: 10000 # The threshold for how long a track can be stuck.
 A track is stuck if does not return any audio data.
     useSeekGhosting: true # Seek ghosting is the effect where whilst a seek is in progress, the audio buffer is read from until empty, or until seek is ready.
     youtubePlaylistLoadLimit: 6 # Number of pages at 100 each